MicrosoftDocs/entra-docs/docs/identity/authentication/concept-password-ban-bad.md

 Even if a user's password contains a banned password, the password may be accepted if the overall password is otherwise strong enough.
 A newly configured password goes through the following steps to assess its overall strength to determine if it should be accepted or rejected:

+> [!NOTE]
-[!NOTE] Password protection in Microsoft Entra Cloud does not correlate with password protection for On premise users.
-The validations in Password protection are not consistent for users across the two services.
-Ensure the users in your tenant are meeting the required password parameters for their respective service when initally setting their password or completing SSPR.
+> Password protection in Microsoft Entra cloud doesn't correlate with password protection for on-premises users.
+The validations in password protection aren't consistent for users across the two services.
+Ensure the users in your tenant meet the required password parameters for their respective service when initially setting their password or completing SSPR.

 ### Step 1: Normalization